• A

 2) analyse speech data using Praat;

-3) demonstrate an understanding of the key methodological issues involved in phonetic research
+3) demonstrate understanding of the key methods and challenges in phonetic research.

 Organisation

-A two-hour lecture and a one-hour practical workshop per week
+A two-hour lecture and a one-hour online workshop per week

 Assessment